kjosib/booze-tools/blather/Generalized.md

 the parse table data structure.
 They also add to the non-determinism inherent in the parse tables.
 However, they do speed things up considerably vs the Farshi approach whenever right-nullable rules are present in the grammar.
+In fact, they fully recover the original Tomita speed and then some.

 ## Moose-Dog